/close-up-photo-of-automotive-part

 In addition, overheating brake components are hazardous because they do not contain enough material to dissipate heat.
 This heat exposure causes brake fluid to boil and lose its viscosity, a process known as brake fade.
 Metal fatigue can also cause brake failure on lightweight components.

 The master cylinder is the heart of your braking system.
 It holds the brake fluid when not being delivered to your car’s brakes.
 Without it, brake fluid cannot do its job.
 Dirty brake fluid can attract rust-causing moisture, pick up debris and break down due to excess heat.
 Clean brake fluid is clear, while dirty brake fluid is brown or black.
-If you notice that brake fluid is contaminated, contact a mechanic immediately to avoid a potentially dangerous accident.
+If you notice that your brake fluid is contaminated, it’s important to visit a car repair shop like Horizon Auto Center as soon as possible to avoid a potentially dangerous accident.

 Warped brake drums